YSbarbary/Fullstack-WebDeveloper_Nanodgree/P6-LinuxServerConfig/README.md

 type the line in the file "grader" to add sudo priviliges to user grader:

 		grader ALL=(ALL) NOPASSWD:ALL

+		Without "NOPASSWD" in the config, the user is prompted for password whenever sudo is used.

 4. The instance is set to disallow password logins, and grader does not yet have a public key on the server, so the grader cannot yet log in. we must first generate public key to allow user grader to login